 Back pain is common because your back is a complex system of more than 30 bones held together with muscles, tendons and ligaments, and is constantly under tension.
 Your back supports your entire body and experiences a lot of wear and tear over time.
-We care for all types of spinal conditions, including:
+We care for all types of spinal conditions in Eau Claire, including:

 Your spine is a column of bones (vertebrae) held together by muscles, tendons and ligaments and cushioned by shock-absorbing disks.
 A problem in any part of your spine can cause back pain.
 For some people, back pain is simply an annoyance.
 For others, it can be excruciating and disabling.

 Most back pain — even severe back pain — goes away on its own in four to six weeks.
 Surgery is rarely needed for back pain and is generally considered only as a last resort.

 A herniated disk refers to a problem with one of the rubbery cushions (disks) between the individual bones (vertebrae) that stack up to make your spine.

 A spinal disk is a little like a jelly donut, with a softer center encased within a tougher exterior.
 Sometimes called a slipped disk or a ruptured disk, a herniated disk occurs when some of the softer "jelly" pushes out through a tear in the tougher exterior.

 A herniated disk can irritate nearby nerves and result in pain, numbness or weakness in an arm or leg.
 On the other hand, many people experience no symptoms from a herniated disk.
 Most people who have a herniated disk don't need surgery to correct the problem.

 Spinal stenosis is a narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spine.
 Spinal stenosis occurs most often in the lower back and the neck.

 Some people with spinal stenosis may not have symptoms.
 Others may experience pain, tingling, numbness and muscle weakness.
 Symptoms can worsen over time.